Suraj-Siddharudh/Tour-Management-System/README.md

 The project is done using the concepts of Ruby on Rails for development for the fulfillment of the requirements of Assignment 2 of CSC 517 Object Oriented Design and Development.

 The purpose of this project is to design a portal for booking tours.
 In the project, there are two access models: agent and users.
 Users can create tours and edit their tours.
-Agents can edit the bookings of the users, the user details and
+Agents can edit the bookings of the users and the tours and user details.

-We have also added the email feature with the replies to any inquiry and a Google login feature with only NC State email ids.
+We have also added the email feature with confirmations and a Google login feature with only NC State email ids.

 ## Deployment